How to Set Career Goals and Objectives – Examples & Tips

 Prior to setting your career goals and objectives, here are a couple of things that you need to be aware of pertaining to goals, since you will be setting them on a number of levels:

-- Carefully decide what is it that you want to accomplish as part of your career plan or growth.
+- Carefully decide what is it that you want to accomplish as part of your professional development or long term career goals.

 - Split your larger goals into smaller and more achievable ones so that they become relatively easy to achieve and gives you a sense of satisfaction as well when you tend to achieve them.
 It also helps you to accomplish your career objective easily, as splitting them up enables you to manage and streamline the process to achieve your ultimate career goal.